aflorio2/chireal-site/_members/franz-sattler.md

 <div class="cv-entry">
 <span class="cv-date">2024</span>
 <strong class="cv-title"><a href="https://arxiv.org/abs/2412.13043" target="_blank">DiFfRG</a></strong>
-<p>Lead developer of DiFfRG (Discretisation Framework for functional Renormalization Group flows), a general-purpose open-source framework for fRG calculations used in the international fQCD collaboration.
+<p>Lead developer of DiFfRG (Discretisation Framework for functional Renormalization Group flows), a general-purpose open-source framework in C++/Mathematica/Python for fRG calculations that is used in the fQCD collaboration between Heidelberg, Darmstadt, Gießen, Beijing, and Dalian.

 The framework supports automatic diagram derivation and numerical evaluation of flows as PDEs for complex multi-sector systems.</p>
 </div>

 <div class="cv-entry">